Kepler's laws of planetary motion: Inverse-square law

-Since mean motion $n=\frac{2\pi}{T}$ where $T$ is the period, according to Kepler's third law, $\alpha$ has the same value for all the planets.
+Since mean motion $n = 2\pi/T$, where $T$ is the period, according to Kepler's third law, $\alpha$ has the same value for all the planets.
 So the inverse square law for planetary accelerations applies throughout the entire Solar System.

-The inverse square law is a differential equation.
-The solutions to this differential equation include the Keplerian motions, as shown, but they also include motions where the orbit is a hyperbola or parabola or a straight line.
-(See Kepler orbit.)
+The inverse-square law is a differential equation.
+The solutions to this differential equation include the Keplerian motions, as shown, but they also include motions where the orbit is a hyperbola or parabola or a straight line (see Kepler orbit).